stargazing-dino/just_the_tooltip/README.md

     just_the_tooltip: <latest_version>
 ```

-Tooltip can be set to prefer any axis but will try to fit in opposite axis if the space is not big enough.
-This tooltip sizes itself to fit the size of its child.
+`just_the_tooltip` gives you more flexibility over the the Flutter standard `Tooltip` by allowing you to set arbitrary content.
+It also expands their single axis layout algorithm to fix 4 axes.
+The tooltip can be positioned along any axis and will fallback to the opposite side if there is no space for the size of the content.

 <p>
  <img src="https://github.com/Nolence/just_the_tooltip/blob/main/screenshots/ezgif-2-3ef406bb2022.gif?raw=true"/>